monk-io/network-nexus-project/server/API.md

 Description: Accept or reject a connection request.
 Request Body: `{ status: 'pending' | 'connected' }`
 Response: 200 OK, JSON of the updated connection object.

+### GET /api/connections/suggestions

+Description: List "People You May Know" suggestions for the authenticated user.
+Excludes current user and any existing or pending connections.
+Query Params: `page` (number), `limit` (number)
+Response: 200 OK, JSON array of user objects.

 ## Comments